Havimaki/list-of-useful-resources/GENERAL-career/career-advice-for-people-with-bad-luck.md

 Conclusion
 ------

-> I worked at a struggling tech company for a couple years, and spent a lot of hours with my friends (also in similar situations and colleagues examining what we would’ve told our past selves.
+> I worked at a struggling tech company for a couple years, and spent a lot of hours with my friends and colleagues (also in similar situations) examining what we would’ve told our past selves.